On 9 August 2016, a Zebra Shark was born in S.E.A. Aquarium. To make it extra special, it was Singapore’s National Day.

 Week 11: Faint black and white markings develop along the body

-Week 14: Most of the critical organs have been developed; markings on the body become more evident.
+Week 14: Most of the critical organs have been developed; markings on the body become more pronounced.

 Week 16: A fully developed young Zebra Shark emerges.